 The revenue budget contains the planned income and expenditure for the running expenses of council services during the year.
-The council's financial health has been maintained whilst services have been delivered to a high standard despite the challenging financial environment that all councils are facing.
+The council's financial health has been maintained whilst services have been delivered to a high standard despite the challenging financial environment and increasing demographic pressures (particularly in Adult Social Care) that all councils are facing,

-A balanced annual budget of £249.863m was set by the council in February 2015, without using any general reserves.
+A balanced annual budget of £255.129m was set by the council in February 2016, without using any general reserves.

-In spite of the many spending pressures, the council was able to freeze council tax for the eighth year in a row.
-Band D council tax therefore remains £1,059.93 (excluding the Greater London Authority's element).
+In spite of the many spending pressures, the council froze council tax in 2016/17, the eighth year in a row.
+Band D council tax therefore remained £1,059.93 (excluding the Greater London Authority's element).